WYOMING HISTORICAL SOCIETY CONSTITUTION

 International members in any category shall pay an annual fee of $20.00 in addition to their dues for postage.

-All membership fees and annual State Society dues shall be paid to the Executive Secretary of the Society.
+All membership fees and annual Society dues shall be paid to the Executive Director of the Society.
 Dues are for a 12-month period, from date of receipt and entry on the computer, through that date of the following year.

 The fiscal year shall be from October 1 through September 30.

-Any county in which fifteen (15) or more legal residents desire to form a county chapter of the State Society may organize such chapter and apply for a State charter.
-Said county group shall make application for a charter to the State Executive Committee by forwarding to the President a copy of the Constitution and Bylaws of said chapter, which must not conflict with the State Society Constitution and Bylaws; a list of the charter members and officers of said county chapter, together with payment of State dues for any members who have not affiliated with the State Society for the current year.
-Any revision of the Constitution and Bylaws shall be sent to the President for approval by the Executive Committee.
+Any county in which fifteen (15) or more legal residents desire to form a county chapter of the Society may organize such chapter and apply for a charter.
+Said county group shall make application for a charter to the Executive Committee by forwarding to the President a copy of the Bylaws of said chapter, which must not conflict with the Bylaws; a list of the charter members and officers of said county chapter, together with payment of dues for any members who have not affiliated with the Society for the current year.
+Any revision of the Bylaws shall be sent to the President for approval by the Executive Committee.

 The county chapter may sponsor an organization among the junior and senior high school students for developing an interest in the study of Wyoming history.
 The students may have their own organization and elect their own officers.
 Their study and activities shall be under the guidance of a sponsor from the local chapter.

-All chapters shall send a written report to the Executive Committee each year, no later than August 15th.
-Report should contain such information as names of current officers, number of meetings held and pertinent information concerning activities of the chapter.
+All chapters shall send a written activities report to the Executive Director each year, no later than August 15th.
+The report should contain such information as names of current officers, number of meetings held and pertinent information concerning the activities of the chapter.
 A representative of the chapter may be called on to make a report during the Annual Meeting.

-All chapters shall send a report of their financial and fiscal activities to the Executive Secretary by November 15 of the calendar year.
+All chapters shall maintain the same Fiscal Year as the Society from October 1 through September 30.
+All chapters shall send a report of their financial and fiscal activities to the Executive Director by November 15 of the calendar year.

-Chapters in non-compliance with Article II of the WSHS Bylaws may be designated inactive and lose their 501(c) 3 statuses after an Executive Board discussion and vote.
+Chapters in non-compliance with Article II of these Bylaws may be designated inactive and lose their 501(c) 3 status after an Executive Board discussion and vote.
 Compliance includes:

-- Each chapter shall have 15 state members;
+i.
+Each chapter shall have fifteen Society members.

-- All chapter officers shall be state members;
+ii.
+All chapter officers shall be Society members.

-- All chapters shall file an annual report, to maintain their 501(c) 3 statuses, by November 15th.
+iv.
+All chapters shall file an annual report, to maintain their 501(c) 3 status, by November 15th.

-The election and nomination of the nine (9) members of the Executive Committee shall be in the following manner: The nominating Committee shall invite members and chapter presidents to submit names of paid State Historical Society members to serve as trustees.
-Members of the nominating Committee are not eligible for election to the Executive Committee during their terms on the nominating Committee.
+The election and nomination of the nine (9) members of the Executive Committee shall be in the following manner: The nominating Committee shall invite members and chapter Presidents to submit names of paid Historical Society members to serve as trustees.
+Members of the nominating Committee are not eligible for election to the Executive Committee during their terms on the Nominating Committee.
 Ballots shall be mailed to all qualified members (a joint membership allows two (2) votes) at least thirty (30) days prior to the Annual Meeting.
-Members shall mark the ballot and return same to the Executive Committee.
+Members shall mark the ballot and return the same to the Executive Director.
 After the tabulations have been made by the nominating Committee, the ballots shall be sealed in a box and kept by the Executive Committee for one (1) year.

 The results will be announced at the Annual Meeting.
 In case of a tie, qualified members at the Annual Meeting shall choose between the candidates by a majority vote.